MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 To search, simply select the search icon, and then in the box, type the text that you are looking for.
 You can enter letters, numbers, and characters.

 ### Fine-tune the search
 In general, search goes across all columns in all rows to find fields that include the text that you provide.
 It does not distinguish between uppercase and lowercase characters (in other words, case insensitive).

-However, there are a couple special characters that you can use to make a more exact search.
+There are a couple special characters (`''` and `*`) that you can use to make a more exact search:

+- Placing the search text between `''` (for example, `man`) will find only field values that match the entire text, including case.
-- Placing `*` after the search text will find field values that start with the search text and have the same case.
-Placing `*` before the search text will find field values the end with the search text that has the same case.
+- Placing `*` after the search text will find field values that start with the text, including case.
+Placing `*` before the search text will find field values the end with the text, including case.

-- Placing the search text between two `'` (for example, `man`) will find only field values that match the entire text and have the same case.

 - When using these special characters, if you want to make the search case insensitive, place **@** before the search text.